RealYukiSan/learn-linux/README.md

 sudo cp -v /usr/lib/syslinux/bios/{vesamenu.c32,libutil.c32,libcom32.c32}  /mnt/newsystem/boot/syslinux
 ```

-delete the console and replace the root kernel parameter with PARTUUID if you want to use it with usb flash drive
+replace the root kernel parameter with PARTUUID if you want to use it with usb flash drive

 and the last thing, copy the compiled kernel: